farrynk/rulebook/docs/4_league-processes.md

 ## 4.4 Franchises, Teams, And Rosters

-- **4.4.1**&emsp;A team may not have more than five (5) players except during the period between the draft and the roster lock following the draft.
+- **4.4.1**&emsp;A team may not have more than five (5) players during the season except during the period between the draft and the roster lock following the draft.

 - **4.4.2**&emsp;A team may not have less than five (5) rostered players except during the period between the draft and the roster lock following the draft.